metosin/porsas/README.md

 > Nopea kuin sika pakkasella

-Spike to see how fast we can go with Clojure + JDBC.
+Spike to see how fast we can go with both Clojure + JDBC & Async SQL.
 Highly Experimental.

 Related dicsussion: https://clojureverse.org/t/next-jdbc-early-access/4091